pustotnik/zenmake/docs/installation.rst

     $ ./zenmake.pyz
     ...

-Resulting file ``zenmake.pyz`` can be used without the repository and pip.
+Resulting file ``zenmake.pyz`` can be run standalone without the repository and pip.
 However, PyYAML must be installed if you want to use yaml build configs.
 You can copy ``zenmake.pyz`` to the root of your project and distribute this file with your project.
 It can be used on any supported platform and doesn't